Saliva Tests vs. Serum Blood Tests for Hormone Testing

-SALIVA VS. SERUM OR PLASMA TESTING FOR PROGESTERONE
+SALIVA VS. SERUM TESTING FOR HORMONE TESTING AND PROGESTERONE CREAM

 by John R. Lee, M.D.